 Software market has ad-doc version control systems that support the retaining of the complete history of changes, revisioning, audit trail capturing, standardize version control and other.
 The challenge is that you need to integrate this software as a third party to the legal document sharing software you’ve been using for collaborative work.
 Alfresco and lookalikes have auto-versioning out of the box.

 Faceted search.
 In case of thousands of files for a matter, a fast search is precious.
 Though, a straightforward layout can help to find things and work on documents faster.
 Here we would like to point out a legal document search software technique that uses several filters simultaneously to deliver sought content in a second.
 You may wish to have a system with its in-depth search.
 Then it can be programmable for internal database.
-In some cases, the legal software may be integrated with external systems; therefore, chosen software should be integration-friendly.
+In some cases, the law firm document management software may be integrated with external systems; therefore, chosen software should be integration-friendly.

 With electronically stored information (ESI) boom the necessity to discover amounts of information has only increased.
 Search for emails, video and voicemails, visuals and other instant information is achieved by a full-text search of a legal system.